Review of ethnicity harmonised standard: findings from phase 1 of our research

 - undertake cognitive interviewing with members of the public to test any potential changes to the question and its accompanying information

-We will include a new timeline for the development and testing of the harmonised standard in the late Spring 2023 publication.
+Our second publication includes a new timeline for the development and testing of the harmonised standard in the late Spring 2023 publication.